My Life Without Me: Plot

-Deciding not to tell anyone of her condition and using the cover of anemia, Ann makes a list of things to do before she dies.
-She decides to change her hair, record birthday messages for the girls for every year until they're 18, and tries to set up her husband with another woman.
+After Ann sees her daughters off to school, as she has decided not to tell anyone of her condition, using the cover of anemia, Ann makes a list of things to do before she dies.
+She decides to change her hair, record birthday messages for the girls for every year until they are 18, find a replacement for the girls and Don and experience sex with another man, getting him to fall in love with her.